Epithets of Jupiter

-The numerous epithets of Jupiter indicate the importance and variety of the god's cult in ancient Roman religion.
+The numerous epithets of Jupiter indicate the importance and variety of the god's functions in ancient Roman religion.

 Capitoline cult

 Jupiter's most ancient attested forms of cult are those of the state.
 The most important of his sanctuaries in Rome were located on the Capitoline Hill (Mons Capitolinus), earlier Tarpeius.
 The Mount had two peaks, each devoted to acts of cult related to Jupiter.
 The northern and higher peak was the citadel (arx).
 On the arx was located the observation place of the augurs (the auguraculum), to which the monthly procession of the sacra Idulia was directed.
 On the southern peak was the most ancient sanctuary of the god, traditionally said to have been built by Romulus: this was the Temple of Jupiter Feretrius, which was restored by Augustus.
 The god here had no image and was represented by the sacred flintstone (silex).
 The most ancient known rites, those of the spolia opima and of the fetials, connect Jupiter with Mars and Quirinus, and are dedicated to Iuppiter Feretrius or Iuppiter Lapis.
 From this earliest period, the concept of the sky god encompassed the ethical and political domain.